EventSaucePHP/EventSauce/docs/docs/testing/index.md

 ## 2. Create test scenarios

-Now that you've got your base class it's time to setup test scenarios.
+Now that you've got your base class it's time to set up test scenarios.
 It's advised to create small, focused test cases that handle a specific task or condition.

 Fir instance, initiating a sign-up process: